tanafaso/tanafaso-frontend/README.md

 ## Contributing
 There are a lot of ways you can contribute to this project.
+You can filter issues by `good first issue` label to get started with an issue that is easy to fix.
 - Suggest new features by filing an issue.
 - Report bugs by filing an issue.
 - Add code documentation, so that it is easier for future contributers to ramp-up.